For safety reasons some activities are prohibited by Girlguiding

 Activities you can enjoy

-This list of prohibited activities is very short in comparison to all the activities held on the Activity Finder!
-Search around to find something exciting and adventurous for your unit to do.
+This list of prohibited activities is very short in comparison to all the activities you can do!
+Search around to find something exciting and adventurous for your unit.